Robert De Niro's Waiting...: Lyrical content

 In Bananarama's 2017 reunion interview with The Guardian, original group member Siobhan Fahey explained the song's meaning: "The thing I'm proudest of [...] is that we made quirky pop.
 The lyrics were much darker than you'd imagine.
 'Robert De Niro's Waiting' is about date rape."
 Keren Woodward added, "You'll listen to it with new ears now."
 Sara Dallin continued, "I wanted it to be like 'Pull Up to the Bumper'.
 It didn't quite work out like that, did it?"
 This echoed similar statements in the group's contemporaneous, and earlier, interviews.
 However, in a 2019 interview with The Telegraph, Dallin offered a different explanation of the song's meaning: "It was just about hero worship.
 It wasn't about rape.
 I don't know where that came from.
 It's absolute rubbish."

 Music video

 The music video for "Robert De Niro's Waiting..." was directed by Duncan Gibbins and shows Bananarama walking around dark streets, possibly followed by mafia-style clothed men.
 When it gets to the bridge part of the song, Dallin is shown running along, looking behind her as if being followed.
 As the video winds down, Dallin, Fahey, and Keren Woodward are back in their apartment, when the door bell rings.
 Woodward answers the door, only to be confronted by the man who might have been chasing them, armed with a Mafia-style violin case.
 As she looks nervously at him, the case falls open to reveal a sign saying "Pizza Delivery", along with three pizzas.
 Both the man and Woodward start laughing, and the video ends with Bananarama in their apartment eating the pizza and laughing.

+According to Fahey, they could not find a Robert De Niro lookalike, so they chose a John Travolta lookalike.